- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Blood clots, particularly deep vein thrombosis (DVT), are another major concern.
 If doctors do not take preventive measures, such as prescribing blood thinners or encouraging mobility, a clot can form and travel to the lungs, causing a pulmonary embolism.
 Poor postoperative care may also lead to internal bleeding or issues with the uterus healing properly, increasing the risk of complications in future pregnancies.

 Another risk is medical negligence during intubation.
-If a mother needs general anesthesia, improper placement of the breathing tube can cause oxygen deprivation, which may result in brain damage.
+If a mother needs general anesthesia, improper placement of the breathing tube can cause oxygen supply deprivation, which may result in brain damage.
 Failing to monitor the mother’s vital signs can also lead to life-threatening complications.

-Common Types of C-Section Injuries to Infants
+What Are Common Types of C-Section Injuries to Infants?

 While a C-section is meant to protect the baby in high-risk deliveries, errors during the procedure can lead to birth injuries.
 Mistakes such as improper use of delivery tools, delays in performing the surgery, or failure to monitor oxygen levels can result in injuries with lifelong consequences.